-- (e) It protects and enhances the public rights of way network, where reasonable, and promotes accessibility for all, including those with mobility problems; - (f) It includes appropriate boundary treatments that reflect local context for example by matching the materials, style and height of those of adjoining properties, when these are of good design quality; - (g) It contributes to local identity, and sense of place.
-Proposals should not feature generic designs and should display how they take account of the locally distinctive character of the area in which they are to be located within the Design & Access Statement; - (h) It respects the height of the immediate surrounding area.
-Where planning permission is required, future development will generally be expected to be no more than two storeys, have pitched roofs.
-Higher buildings will be supported where they are appropriate to their setting; - (i) It uses, and where appropriate re-uses, local and traditional materials appropriate to the context of the site, or suitable artificial alternatives: - (j) It includes features to reduce carbon emissions and increase water efficiency.
-Where such features are proposed they should be a sympathetic to the character of the surrounding area.
-In meeting this criterion applicants are encouraged to go beyond any standard set by Building Regulations relevant at the time or any standards set in Local Plan policy; - (k) Extensions to existing dwellings should harmonise with the style, size, building materials and character of surrounding properties; - (I) Outbuildings should be of a style and size commensurate with the neighbouring buildings.
-Traditionally outbuildings have been brick or weather-boarded and with pitched tiled or slated roofs; - (m)It has appropriate car parking in accordance with the County Council's adopted standards and, where possible, this is sited so that it is unobtrusive and does not dominate the street scene the visual impact of car parking should be minimised; - (n) Development will not result in water run-off that would add to or create surface water flooding and unless inappropriate shall include the use of above ground open Sustainable Drainage Systems (SuDS), which could include wetland and other water features, which can help reduce flood risk whilst offering other benefits including water quality,
+- (g) It contributes to local identity, and sense of place.
+Proposals should not feature generic designs and should display how they take account of the locally distinctive character of the area in which they are to be located within the Design and Access Statement; - (h) It respects the height of the immediate surrounding area.
+Where planning permission is required, future development will generally be expected to be no more than two storeys and have pitched roofs.
+Higher buildings will be supported where they are appropriate to their setting; - (i) It uses, and where appropriate re-uses, local and traditional materials appropriate to the context of the site, or suitable artificial alternatives; - (j) for non-residential development it includes features to reduce carbon emissions and increase water efficiency.
+Where such features are proposed they should be sympathetic to the character of the surrounding area; - (k) Extensions to existing dwellings should harmonise with the style, size, building materials and character of surrounding properties; - Outbuildings should be of a style and size commensurate with the neighbouring buildings.
+Traditionally outbuildings have been brick or weather-boarded and with pitched tiled or slated roofs; - (m) It has appropriate car parking in accordance with the County Council's adopted standards and, where possible, this is sited so that it is unobtrusive and does not dominate the street scene the visual impact of car parking should be minimised; and - (n) Development will not result in water run-off that would add to or create surface water flooding and unless inappropriate shall include the use of above ground open Sustainable Drainage Systems (SuDS), which could include wetland and other water features, which can help reduce flood risk whilst offering other benefits including water quality.